VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The only South East Asian country that has never been colonized by a Western Power is Thailand**
+- ⚡ Daily fun fact: **Istanbul, Turkey is the only city in the world located on two continents**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>